thundercore/developers-portal/docs-en/stblecoin-trustwallet.md

 ![alt-text](assets/img/stablecoin-trustwallet/stablecoin-trustwallet-4.png)

-4. Copy `0x4f3C8E20942461e2c3Bdd8311AC57B0c222f2b82` to the contract address then paste the contract address into the field
+4. Copy `0x4f3C8E20942461e2c3Bdd8311AC57B0c222f2b82` to the contract address and then paste the contract address into the field

 ![alt-text](assets/img/stablecoin-trustwallet/stablecoin-trustwallet-5.png)

-5. Please enter the following information to the field as below:
+5. Please enter the following information to the fields as below:

 Item | Field
 ----- | -----